-- Uses: parks and recreation, preservation areas, greenways - Density: All residents and visitors can reach a park or open space within 10 to 15-minutes by walking, biking, or rolling. - Transportation considerations: sidewalk and trail connections to and from neighborhoods, seamless integration of recreational trails and street bike/walk facilities, and between indoor and outdoor recreation opportunities.
+• Uses: parks and recreation, preservation areas, greenways

+- Density: All residents and visitors can reach a park or open space within 10 to 15-minutes by walking, biking, or rolling. - Transportation considerations: sidewalk and trail connections to and from neighborhoods, seamless integration of recreational trails and street bike/walk facilities, and between indoor and outdoor recreation opportunities.
 Plan park improvements to put desired facilities close to the populations which use them.
+Transit access to community and regional parks should guide future development.